Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Convergence Rate of the Algorithm

 \subsubsection{Comparison with optimal rates for strongly monotone games}

-In the one-point setting, the best rate for learning Nash euqilibria in strongly monotone games \cite{drusvyatskiy2022improved} was derived as $O(N^2d^2/\sqrt{t})$ (see also \cite{tatarenko2022rate} on the rate estimation without explicit dependence on the dimension).
+In the one-point setting, the best rate for learning Nash euqilibria in strongly monotone games \cite{drusvyatskiy2022improved} was derived as $O\left(\frac{N^2d^2}{t^{1/2}}\right)$ (see also \cite{arxivTatKam_Feb2022} on the rate estimation without explicit dependence on the dimension).
 Here, we achieve the same rate without the monotonicity assumption and with a better dependence on the game's dimension.
-In the two-point setting, the best rate was established as $O(1/t)$ in \cite{tatarenko2022rate} under strong monotonicity of the game.
+In the two-point setting, the best rate was established as $O\left(\frac{1}{t}\right)$ in \cite{arxivTatKam_Feb2022} under strong monotonicity of the game.
 Our current result matches this as well.
-In particular, it appears that the strong variational stability property of the Nash equilibrium is the key factor in achieving the optimal convergence rates (as functions of $t$) rather than strong monotonicity.